adtxgc/scrollInfo/README.md

 # scrollInfo
-scroll info automatically and smoothly
+scroll info automatically and smoothly by JS